Let's crack skating!

 Pushing straight back, the full force F of Figure (1) is used to accelerate our skier forwards.
 In Figure (2), though, our skier, tired of the pain in his hip, only turns his ski to 45o to the direction of travel, and this is where the math comes in because, to find the force pushing him forwards, F’, we have to use the formula:

-Our skier now decides to attend a Snowsport England coaching course (coach: that lovely A.A.
-Pervert), who tells him that he should keep his ‘kicking’ leg as close to straight forward as possible, and he achieves 10 degrees:
+Our skier now decides to attend a coaching course, with a coach who tells him that he should keep his ‘kicking’ leg as close to straight forward as possible, and he achieves 10 degrees:

 The same equation applies, so now F’’ = F cos 80o meaning F’’ = 0.174 F, so less than 20 % of F. We know, though, that the fastest skiing comes with the skis pointing more or less straight forwards, and yet this gives us the lowest force pushing us forwards of all.
 Although the above is a gross simplification (and might not actually be physically possible), what is going on?
 How does the smallest ‘push’ correspond to maximum speed?